zhaoyizhuang/zhaoyi-nautilus/README.md

 The endpoint uses yfinance library to retrieve stock data, and it is tested in ./nautilus/tests/tests_views.py

+Django part's code uses lint tools flake8, isort and black to make the code in a better format.

 django-cors-headers is introduced to deal with the CORS problem.
 All libraries/packages needed for the Django server is listed in the nautilus/requirements.txt

 ### Vue.js part